MuruC/MuruC.github.io/_posts/2021-10-02-Maho-Shojo-Simulation.md

 <span class="caption">screenshot of Inspector</span>

 ## Quick Time Event system.
 <p>· An easily used QTE system.
-Other programer can add a new QTE event by on method.
+Other programer can add a new QTE event by on interface.
 This system contains trigger event, condition, success event, fail event, qte time, etc.</p>

 <pre>
 <code>